Python-Test-Engineer/iwswordpress/README.md

 ### 📺 Useful repos

-I have a number of repos that illustrate various skills and they have a detailed README file as wel as video demos.
+I have a number of repos listed below that illustrate various skills and they have a detailed README file as well as video demos:

+1.
+2.
+3.

 ### 📺 Work tools